Michael Silverblatt: Literary critic

 Silverblatt coined the term transgressive fiction.

 Silverblatt's Los Angeles Times review of William Gass's The Tunnel was blurbed on the cover of its paperback release: "The most beautiful, most complex, most disturbing novel to be published in my lifetime."

+Silverblatt wrote an introduction to a reissue of Kenward Elmslie's The Orchid Stories.

+In 2018, Silverblatt was the inaugural recipient of the Deborah Pease Prize, awarded by A Public Space magazine for being a "figure who has advanced the art of literature".

+In 2023, The Song Cave published Bookworm: Conversations with Michael Silverblatt, a selection of notable interviews by Silverblatt.